zedzedzed/atomic/README.md

                         Name of component to synchronise
 ```

-If you run without any paramters, it will do everything in _specification.json.
+If you run without any parameters, it will do everything in _specification.json.

 Do core only:
 ```